-Rashad concentrates his practice on complex civil and commercial litigation, including intellectual property, employment litigation, products liability, personal injury and class action matters.
+Rashad concentrates his practice on complex civil litigation, including commercial, employment, products liability, personal injury, and class action matters.

 Rashad's employment experience ranges from discrimination charges to settlement negotiations to discovery and trial.
 His employment practice focuses on single and multi-plaintiff claims of discrimination, retaliation and harassment under Title VII of the Civil Rights Act of 1964, the Age of Discrimination in Employment Act, the Americans with Disabilities Act, the Illinois Human Rights Act and the Fair Labor Standards Act.